ReFuelGameEngine/ReMime/README.md

 * On Linux, not all `/etc/mime.types` syntax is supported.
 * None of this was written with MacOS in mind.
 But maybe it'll work?

-Refer to `ReMime.Cli` as an example of how to use the library.
+Refer to `ReMime.ReFile` as an example of how to use the library.
 Refer to in line documentation and the given default resolvers as an example resolver to implementations.